The Complete 2026 NASCAR Cup Series Driver Roster (So Far)

 What’s Happening?

 The 2026 NASCAR Season is fast approaching, and teams are setting their lineups for the coming season.
-This article highlights those 36 full-time entries that will tackle the 2026 NASCAR Cup Series schedule.
+This article highlights the 36 full-time entries that will compete in the 2026 NASCAR Cup Series schedule.

-• This roster is never set in stone, while drivers do have contracts, even some entering multiple seasons, contractual status can change at a moment’s notice.
-For all drivers’ current known contractual status, make sure to check out our article linked below.
+• This roster is never set in stone; while drivers do have contracts, even some entering multiple seasons, contractual status can change at a moment’s notice.
+For all drivers’ current known contractual status, please refer to our article linked below.

 • Nonetheless, these driver extensions and contracts, which are known, are noted in this article.
 There are rumors and news surrounding several drivers in the field, all of which are noted in this article.

-• Furthermore, there are questions about the six combined charters of 23XI Racing and Front Row Motorsports, which are currently part of the teams ongoing lawsuit.
-By most accounts, these teams plan to continue with or without their charters, though this is likely subject to change as they have also claimed without charters they could shut down.
+• Furthermore, there are questions about the six combined charters of 23XI Racing and Front Row Motorsports, which are currently part of the team’s ongoing lawsuit.
+By most accounts, these teams plan to continue, at least for the 2026 season, with or without their charters, though this is likely subject to change, as they have also claimed that without charters, they could shut down.

 • Please note that this article will be updated throughout the 2025 season and off-season, should any roster or driver changes/signings happen.